-UNIVERSITY OF WESTERN ONTARIO DON WRIGHT FACULTY OF MUSIC COMPOSITION 9558
+UNIVERSITY OF WESTERN ONTARIO DON WRIGHT FACULTY OF MUSIC COMPOSITION 9659

 Fall-Winter 2022-2023 Dr. Paul Frehner

 INSTRUCTOR CONTACT INFO:

-Dr. Paul Frehner: TC-339, (519) 661-2111 extension 85335, pfrehner@uwo.ca Office hours: by appointment

-MEETINGS: Private face-to-face composition lessons will be held in TC-339 at mutually agreed upon times.
+Dr. Paul Frehner: TC-339, (519) 661-2111 extension 85335, pfrehner@uwo.ca Office hours: by appointment MEETINGS: Private face-to-face composition lessons will be held in TC-339 at mutually agreed upon times.
 Lessons will be weekly in the Fall and Winter semesters and will last approximately 1.5-2 hours.
 There may occasionally be group meetings, involving students in 9518, 9558 and 9659 which will be held at mutually agreed upon times.
 There may occasionally be online workshops featuring guest speakers, which students are expected to attend.
 These will be scheduled in consultation with the guest speakers' timetables.

-DESCRIPTION AND OBJECTIVES

-Composition 9558 consists almost entirely of one-on-one consultations focusing on the following: the participants' in-progress and completed compositions; any related in-progress and completed assignments and exercises; and discussions and analyses of selected contemporary music repertory.
+DESCRIPTION AND OBJECTIVES Composition 9659 consists almost entirely of one-on-one consultations focusing on the following: the participants' in-progress and completed compositions; any related in-progress and completed assignments and exercises; and discussions and analyses of selected contemporary music repertory.
 Students will complete at least three compositions based on an idiosyncratic research methodology as defined by the student in consultation with the instructor.
 The student is expected to actively engage in refining the focus and methodology of their compositional approach through the creative process.
 Prerequisite: Enrollment in this course is restricted to students have been accepted into the first year of the PhD program in Composition.
 Learning Outcomes:

-Students will develop their fluency and skills related to the art of music composition

-Through the analysis of pertinent repertoire students will gain an understanding of both certain compositional methodologies as well as a historical context for their own work.
+Students will develop their fluency and skills related to the art of music composition Through the analysis of pertinent repertoire students will gain an understanding of both certain compositional methodologies as well as a historical context for their own work.
 Through experiential opportunities students will gain valuable insight into the process of working towards a premiere performance of their own music with both student and professional performers (COVID-19 situation permitting).
 Through the act of working on research-based compositions students will develop the necessary background, tools and skills to frame a research angle for their eventual work on their Thesis Composition.

-Students are expected to participate in the Annual Chamber Groups-Composer Collaborative on April 5, 2023, 7:30 pm in vKH.
-This is an interdepartmental collaborative event between MPS and MRC that has been in place for over 19 years.
-Chamber groups are not finalized until near the end of September.
-Composer assignments are prioritized by course number (high to low) and grades and other meritorious factors.
-Decisions are made by a committee of MPS and MRC faculty organizers.
-Details and Guidelines for this collaboration will be distributed separately.

 EVALUATION:

 The final grade is comprised of 60% for original compositions (including exercises or other assignments in composition, if any), 30% for analytical and research work, and 10% for participation and attendance.
 The grade portion for composition will be based on the quality of the student's composition(s) taking into account musicality, originality, and creative thinking; as well as the handling of technical skills.
 Students must earn a minimum of 42/60 for the composition component of the final grade to pass the course.
 Students must attend a minimum of 80% of one-on-one consultations to pass the course.
 There are no examinations.

-Composition Projects and Deadlines
+Composition Projects and Deadlines Composition 1: Parameters to be determined in discuss between the student and instructor.
+This composition is to be performed on the student composer concert on October 25, 2022.